 The church I am a part of in Salt Lake City has a tagline that describes the John 10:10 life we strive for: “An Adventure with God”.
 When it comes to my last four and a half years at Intermountain Christian School (ICS), that tagline has been lived out in very real ways and CACE has been in the thick of that adventure.

 I’ll never forget the day in the fall of 2013 when Paul Neal, now CACE Fellow, and David Urban, his partner at Charter Oak Research, called me up via a crackling speaker phone and said, “Hey, Mitch.
-Have you ever heard of Dordt College?”
+Have you ever heard of Dordt University?”
 Dismayed, as they had just been to ICS a few weeks earlier, I chuckled and said, “Ummm, yes!
 It’s my alma mater?!!
-How do the two of you know about Dordt College?!!”
+How do the two of you know about Dordt University?!!”
 They went on to explain that they had just been invited to a meeting with a group of people who wanted to start an organization to help Christian Schools and when asked if they knew of a school considering a change in governance, they’re response was, “Yes!
 We were just there.
 It’s Intermountain Christian in Salt Lake City.”
 It’s moments like these when I know the hand of God is real.

 Intermountain Christian School is the only non-Catholic, fully accredited PS-12th grade Christian school in the Salt Lake valley, an urban area of 1.2 million people.
 Four years ago, there were 265 students and the high school had dropped to the low 50s in enrollment.
 Today, ICS is in serious talks of needed expansion as our school is nearing full capacity with 335 students and a growing high school of 79 students.